 Age: unknown.
 Height: 30-40'

 A native American tree, the Sourwood is in the same plant family as Rhododendrons and Azaleas.
-It boasts lovely fragrant flowers in early summer, and its fruit persists giving the tree a lacy appearance through winter.
-Great red fall color, attractive bark.
-We have another specimen here in the woods across the drive from the main house.
+It boasts lovely fragrant flowers in early summer, and its fruit persists in giving the tree a lacy appearance through winter.
+It produces great red fall color and attractive bark.
+We have another specimen here in the woods across the drive from Wisner House.